IP address for HDA keeps jumping - new install Amahi 11

 PS: next time please avoid images and use text using the pre directive here.

-#5 Updated by CurlyLizard about 1 month ago
+#5 Updated by CurlyLizard 3 months ago

 The mystery is that under Amahi 10, the system was running perfectly, with the IP address steady as a rock on .80, and with Plex and OpenVPN installed, and OpenVPN working.